ViniciusCastellani/Dio_courses_downloader/README.md

 pip install yt-dlp beautifulsoup4 pyautogui pyperclip opencv-python requests ruamel-yaml
 ```

-Note: The script is currently optimized for use with Firefox.
+Note: The script is currently optimized for use with Firefox and chrome.
 Support for other browsers may be limited or require additional configuration.

 ## Installation